Why does my car shake when idling?

 10 of the most common reasons why your car shakes while idling

-If your vehicle shakes or shudders while idling, look for any warning lights or indicators on the dash.
-Pay attention to any strange odours and look for smoke coming from the exhaust.
+If your car shakes or shudders while idling, look for any warning lights or indicators on the dash.
+Pay attention to any strange odours, and look for smoke coming from the exhaust pipe.

 1. Dirty Fuel Injectors